 Note: The Festool Domino DF700 accepts DF500 cutters with the aid of an adapter.

-So ask yourself will you be needing the larger DF700 or is the DF500 better suited to your carpentry?
+Will you be needing the larger DF700 or is the DF500 better suited to your carpentry?

 If you already own a biscuit joiner and looking to upgrade then the DF500 is the logical step.
 But if you like me needed a different beast for large projects then the DF700 is the kiddy.

-What is good about the biscuit joiner?
+What about the biscuit joiner?

 The beauty of the biscuit joiner is in its simplicity.
 It has a plunging cutter which is in the form of a carbide-tipped disc a bit like a mini saw blade.
 The cutter has a simple depth of cut adjustment usually by turning a single knob from 10, 20 etc. The knob refers to the biscuit joint that you will be using.
 For instance, the number 10 biscuit is smaller than the number 20.